IQSS/dataverse-docker/doc/README.rst

 3) Building images and development of Dockerfile.

-login
-- SMTP server

--Feide saml / openID
--Azure openID
--ORCID openID

-storage

--blob storage  (monted on the VM)
--S3 storage

-Prerequisites: SSH to the working VM as the administrator and make sure that you have sudo rights to install the following:

-- [Docker and Docker-compose](https://https://www.docker.com/) - Docker run is entirely command line based, and only start one container at a time.
-Docker-compose reads configuration data from a YAML file and run multiple containers.
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - Git is a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+DataverseNO users git to track the changes made on files

 + [Azure-cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) - The Azure Command-Line Interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
 It allows the execution of commands through a terminal using interactive command-line prompts or a script.

+Prerequisites: SSH to the working VM as the administrator and make sure that you have sudo rights to install.